Von Neumann universe: History

 The cumulative type hierarchy, also known as the von Neumann universe, is claimed by Gregory H. Moore (1982) to be inaccurately attributed to von Neumann.
 The first publication of the von Neumann universe was by Ernst Zermelo in 1930.

-Existence and uniqueness of the general transfinite recursive definition of sets was demonstrated in 1928 by von Neumann for both Zermelo-Fraenkel set theory and von Neumann's own set theory (which later developed into NBG set theory).
+Existence and uniqueness of the general transfinite recursive definition of sets was demonstrated in 1928 by von Neumann for both Zermelo–Fraenkel set theory and von Neumann's own set theory (which later developed into NBG set theory).
 In neither of these papers did he apply his transfinite recursive method to construct the universe of all sets.
 The presentations of the von Neumann universe by Bernays and Mendelson both give credit to von Neumann for the transfinite induction construction method, although not for its application to the construction of the universe of ordinary sets.

 The notation V is not a tribute to the name of von Neumann.
 It was used for the universe of sets in 1889 by Peano, the letter V signifying "Verum", which he used both as a logical symbol and to denote the class of all individuals.
 Peano's notation V was adopted also by Whitehead and Russell for the class of all sets in 1910.
 The V notation (for the class of all sets) was not used by von Neumann in his 1920s papers about ordinal numbers and transfinite induction.
 Paul Cohen explicitly attributes his use of the letter V (for the class of all sets) to a 1940 paper by Gödel, although Gödel most likely obtained the notation from earlier sources such as Whitehead and Russell.

-Philosophical perspectives

-There are two approaches to understanding the relationship of the von Neumann universe V to ZFC (along with many variations of each approach, and shadings between them).
-Roughly, formalists will tend to view V as something that flows from the ZFC axioms (for example, ZFC proves that every set is in V).
-On the other hand, realists are more likely to see the von Neumann hierarchy as something directly accessible to the intuition, and the axioms of ZFC as propositions for whose truth in V we can give direct intuitive arguments in natural language.
-A possible middle position is that the mental picture of the von Neumann hierarchy provides the ZFC axioms with a motivation (so that they are not arbitrary), but does not necessarily describe objects with real existence.